 - feed into the Ministry of Education’s refresh of the Tertiary Education Strategy (TES)

 - inform existing and future operating policy and strategy regarding investment and delivery in tertiary education

 - help provide meaningful careers advisory services for New Zealanders.

 From a Lab perspective, we’ll support TEC and the rest of the tertiary sector with additional research, design and development work to progress one of the research themes.

-On a personal note, we are all deeply saddened at the sudden passing of Murray Stevens shortly after the report was published.
+We are all deeply saddened at the sudden passing of Murray Stevens shortly after the report was published.